 - Depending on how the ADU is situated in relation to the main house, a loft could result in a loss of privacy for the people in both houses.

 If your granny flat dreams include a loft, be sure to tell your designer.
 It’ll add to your construction budget, but there’s a big payoff in charm and potential income!

 Plan, hire, and manage your ADU project with Maxable.

-It all begins with a free ADU Planning Phone Call.
+It all begins with an ADU Planning Phone Call.
 Talk to you soon!